t0xxxic/t0xxxic/README.md

 - 🎮 I aspire to be a Game Engine Programmer

-- 🔭 I’m currently working as Technical QA Tester at AAA
+- 🔭 I’m currently working as Build Engineer at AAA

 - 👯 I’m looking to collaborate on Game Engine Projects